 Non-elite 8 Matchup: (1) Franklin Pierce vs. (2) Andrew Jackson

 Check back here at Paste politics the day after the NCAA National Championship, where we will reveal the “winner” of the Worst American Presidents Tournament.

-Here’s our winner!
+UPDATE: Here’s our winner!

 Jacob Weindling is a staff writer for Paste politics.
 Follow him on Twitter at @Jakeweindling.